-This is my version of a vegan aquafaba royal icing.
-It dries hard and is suitable to decorate my no-chill, no-spread, vegan rolled sugar cookies with, can hold together a gingerbread house, can be used to decorate cake, can be painted on with edible paints or gel colors mixed with strong alcohol, and is easily colored, flavored, and manipulated to suit your needs (as I’ll get into in a later post).
+Vegan royal icing that dries hard and is suitable to decorate sugar cookies with, can hold together a gingerbread house or decorate a cake, and is easily colored, flavored, and manipulated to suit your needs.

 Scroll down to get the recipe or just take a look at the video here if you prefer that method:

 So here are the things you’ll need:

 Vegan powdered/confectioner’s sugar